The key difference between crystalloids and colloids is that the colloids contain much larger molecules than that of crystalloids.

-What is Crystalloids?
+What are Crystalloids?

-This is a substance that can be crystallized.
-These are aqueous solutions of salts, minerals or any other water soluble substances.
+Crystalloid is a substance that we can crystallize.
+These are aqueous solutions of salts, minerals or any other water-soluble substances.
 Saline, which is an aqueous solution of sodium chloride, is a crystalloid.
-Since they contain small molecules, they can be passed through all the cell membranes and go into cells.
-When the solutions are injected to blood, they come out of the vascular system and distribute rapidly all over.
-They can be stored in room temperature and can contain electrolytes or non electrolytes.
+Since they contain small molecules, they can pass through all the cell membranes and go into cells.
+When we inject the solutions to blood, they come out of the vascular system and distribute rapidly all over.
+We can store them at room temperature and also they can contain electrolytes or non-electrolytes.
 Because of these reasons, crystalloid solutions are useful in medicine.

-What is Colloids?
+What are Colloids?